You're My Cutie!!

 You're My Cutie!! (カワイイなんて聞いてない!!, Kawaii Nante Kiitenai!!) is a Japanese manga series written and illustrated by Nakaba Harufuji.
 It began serialization in Kodansha's shōjo manga magazine Bessatsu Friend in June 2020.

+Synopsis

+High school student Madoka Kawahara enjoys reading manga, especially shōjo series where cute boys fall in love with older girls.
+Although she doesn't expect to actually meet such a boy in her life, one arrives in the form of Shikura Momoki as a temporary worker at her parents' small restaurant.
+Since her brother went to university, Madoka has had to help out a lot, and they need extra help.
+Her joy is short-lived, however, as the first-year high school student is rude and distrustful towards her.
+When another student visits the restaurant, Madoka notices how Shikura is treated like a pretty object and secretly photographed.
+She begins to understand why he is so aloof and helps him stop the harassment.
+Madoka wants to show him that not all girls are so superficial.

 Publication

 Written and illustrated by Nakaba Harufuji, You're My Cutie began serialization in Kodansha's shōjo manga magazine Bessatsu Friend on June 12, 2020.
 Its chapters have been collected into ten tankōbon volumes as of April 2025.
 The series is licensed digitally in English by Kodansha USA.